factorhouse/examples/projects/data-lineage-labs/lab1_kafka-connect.md

 ### Datasets creation

-The SMT automatically discovers input and output datasets based on the explicit configuration you provide to it.
+The SMT automatically discovers input and output datasets based on the explicit configuration we provide to it.

 - **Kafka topic datasets**